juliofreire/forensic-tools/README.md

 The first analysis is check some pattern of timestamps in phrases marked by a signature.

 Look this is a sequence of steps.

+In future, I will discuss the uses of each program in more detail, as some are designed to ensure some suspicious of what information is contained in each file.
+So, to guide the readers (and even me sometimes :D) I will review all codes and create a better flow.
+Any question, fell free to ask me (even you Julio).